-Their analysis showed a significant positive correlation (r = .69) between optimism and the density of the putamen.
+Their analysis showed a significant positive correlation (r = 0.7) between optimism and the density of the putamen.

-These included age, IQ, socioeconomic status, sex, or any of the Big 5 personality traits except for extroversion.
+These included age, IQ, socioeconomic status, gender, or any of the Big 5 personality traits except for extroversion.

-The strong association with extroversion (r = .31), was expected.
-Indeed, much previous evidence has show that extroversion is an important factor in optimism.
+The strong association with extroversion (r = .31) was expected.
+Indeed, much previous evidence has shown that extroversion is an important factor in optimism.

 This finding fits well with previous results showing that a diminished putamen structure is common in psychiatric disorders related to low optimism, such as depression, anxiety, and post-traumatic stress disorder.

 Likewise, other studies have shown that the putamen plays a key role in anticipating rewards, and taking action to get those rewards.

 Researchers are increasingly recognizing the role that optimism plays in adolescent health (such as a lower risk of physical and mental disease) as well as developmental outcomes (like higher subjective well-being).

 Increasing optimism, so goes the thinking, will help increase adolescents’ quality of life, and minimize the health risks associated with low optimism.

 The study is also an important contribution to the growing field of psychoradiology, which explores abnormal brain changes in psychiatric disorders, and offers help in deciding how to treat those disorders.

-Study: “Neurostructural correlates of optimism: Gray matter density in the putamen predicts dispositional optimism in late adolescence” (doi.org/10.1002/hbm.24888)
+- Study: “Neurostructural correlates of optimism: Gray matter density in the putamen predicts dispositional optimism in late adolescence” (doi.org/10.1002/hbm.24888)

 - Authors: Han Lai, Song Wang, Yajun Zhao, Chen Qiu, Qiyong Gong

-Published in: Human Brain Mapping, December 2019
+- Published in: Human Brain Mapping, December 2019

-Photo: by Andrea Piacquadio from Pexels
+- Photo: by Andrea Piacquadio from Pexels